hashicorp/packer/website/source/docs/provisioners/chef-solo.html.md

     able to create directories and write into this folder.
 If the permissions are not correct, use a shell provisioner prior to this to configure it properly.
+- `version` (string) - The version of Chef to be installed.
+By default this is empty which will install the latest version of Chef.

 ## Chef Configuration